geosword/xenvmcreator/README.md

 ./dockergo build -ldflags "-X main.version=`date -u +.%Y%m%d.%H%M%S`" heckle.go
 ```
 As you can see, dockergo simply passes any parameters it gets to go within the golang:latest container

+Still to do:
+make sure the VDI assigned to the VM is named appropriately.
+Currently is just called 0
+Allow the addition of multiple disks and network interfaces